StefanescuEduard/stefanescueduard.github.io/source/_posts/notes-on-day-1-the-one-with-dotnet-codecamp-romania-2021.md

 Sneak peek:
 {% zoom tenant.png %}

 * Was a discussion about multiple clients that access a load balancer, which redirects them to a cluster that contains an app, and that app shares multiple databases (tenants) to each client.
 * The old version of this was by creating an app for each client, that involves too many resources.
 * The new architecture looks something like in the above picture.
 * The problem with this architecture is that it should be too many instances of the Web API and also the deployment takes half a week.
-The deployment for aproximetely 120 customers takes 2 to 3 hours.
+The deployment for approximately 120 customers takes 2 to 3 hours.
 * To being fixing that problem, she started with the Web API by using multiple tenants.
 The tenant can be identified by the subdomain, the domain, or a path.
 * The later you do it, the easier it is to get it wrong.
 * On a previous company all that logic was on-premises and then to a local cloud provider.
 But now on the current company, the application became tenant agnostic that runs on the cloud and also has a load balancer.

 The pros:

 * Cost saving for scaling.
 * Simplified and faster deploying process.
 * Logs should be treated differently because we're not going to have logs per customer.

 The cons:

 * Clients are not isolated, so the connection should be encrypted.

 ## Trailblazor: Building Dynamic Applications with Blazor - March 24 16:00 - 16:45 - Shaun Walker